MrAdamBoyd/Pictograph/Pods/RNCryptor/README.md

 It would be fairly easy to build a wrapper around RNCryptor that allowed random-access to blocks of some fixed size (say 64k), and that might work well for video with modest overhead (see [inferno](http://securitydriven.net/inferno/) for a similar idea in C#).
 Such a format would be fairly easy to port to other platforms that already support RNCryptor.

 If there is interest, I may eventually build this as a separate framework.

+See also [Issue #161](https://github.com/RNCryptor/RNCryptor/issues/161) for a much longer discussion of this topic.

 ## Design Considerations